Grantor Retained Annuity Trust (GRAT)

 If the Grantor dies during the term of years, the property in a GRAT reverts to the Grantors estate for estate tax purposes, almost as if the transaction never occurred.

-Effective method to transfer future appreciation on assets to beneficiaries in an asset protected manner.
+- Effective method to transfer future appreciation on assets above a Federal Rate to beneficiaries in a protected manner.